jakubpawlowicz/enhance-css/Readme.md

 cat path/to/first.css path/to/second.css path/to/third.css | enhancecss -o bundled.css --root ./public/
 ```

-The `--root` parameter is required to properly locate images referenced in css files.
+The `--root` parameter is required to properly locate images referenced in the css files.

 To **embed images** in Base64 just add the *embed* argument to the image url, e.g.